brimdata/zbpf/README.md

 }
 ```

+### Zed and Data Shapes

-Zed it a bit different and lets you put super-structured data all in one
+Zed is a bit different and lets you put super-structured data all in one
 location.
 It's kind of like rich database tables without having to define
 tables and schemas ahead of time.
 While this may sound to you like a NoSQL store,
 e.g., Mongo or CouchDB, it's quite different because Zed data is super-structured